Here are all the Interesting facts about Nigeria, information about Nigeria geography, economy, the people’s way of life.

 The situation of things in Nigeria.
 We have information on the living conditions of the People of Nigeria, Health facts on Nigeria and even religious facts

 Nigeria is a country of over one hundred and fifty million people, being the most populated black nation on earth, enormously rich in mineral resources as well as human resources.
-The country is made up of 36 state and Abuja, the federal capital Territory.
+The country is made up of 36 states and Abuja, the federal capital Territory.

-Lagos state of Nigeria is the most industrialized state and the former capital of Nigeria, with over Nine million people, it is the second most populated state in Africa, second only to Cairo.
+Lagos state of Nigeria is the most industrialized state and the former capital of Nigeria, with over nine million people, it is the second most populated state in Africa, second only to Cairo.
 The state is the most recognized Nigerian state with over ninety percent of all the tribes in Nigeria being represented.

-According to preliminary results from the 2006 national census the second most populated state in Nigeria is Kano with about 3.8 million people living in it, third on the list is Ibadan with about 2.6 million in population, followed by Kaduna (1.7) and Port Harcourt with 1.3 million people living in it.
+According to preliminary results from the 2006 national census, the second most populated state in Nigeria is Kano with about 3.8 million people living in it, third on the list is Ibadan with about 2.6 million in population, followed by Kaduna (1.7) and Port Harcourt with 1.3 million people living in it.

 Nigeria is estimated to be twice the size of California, being about 923768 sq km (land area) and leaving just about 13000 sq KM to water.

-Here are interesting facts about Nigerian economy - The Nigeria Economy is highly dependent on oil revenue which accounts for over 70% of our exports and brings in over 60% of government total revenue.
+Here are interesting facts about the Nigerian economy – The Nigeria Economy is highly dependent on oil revenue which accounts for over 70% of our exports and brings in over 60% of government total revenue.

 In 2007 Nigeria had an estimated gross domestic product (GDP) of US$166.8 billion according to the official exchange rate and US$292.7 billion according to purchasing power parity (PPP), this figure had an increase of 5.40, 5.05, 5.48 percent from 2008 to 2010 respectively.